-What Can a Handyman Do in New Castle in New Castle County, Delaware?
+What Can a Handyman Do Without a License in New Castle in New Castle County, Delaware?

 In Delaware, most “handyman” work is not covered by a single statewide general contractor license the way it is in some states; instead, you typically need (1) a Delaware business license (Delaware Division of Revenue) and (2) the correct local permits, and you must NOT perform regulated trade work (electrical/plumbing/HVAC) without the proper state trade license.
 There is no broad Delaware “handyman exemption” with a dollar threshold that allows you to do licensed trade work—electrical, plumbing, HVAC/refrigeration and other regulated trades remain licensed regardless of job price.